ZyvernoZyverno

 • Advisory only: all AI scores and assessments are advisory.
 No hiring decision is made by AI alone.

 • Data minimisation: CV text is anonymised (email, phone, and address redacted) before being sent to AI sub-processors for parsing.
 Only the candidate’s name and professional content are transmitted.
-OpenAI retains API data for up to 30 days for abuse monitoring under its Data Processing Addendum, after which it is automatically deleted.
+The AI sub-processor may retain API data for up to 30 days for abuse monitoring under its Data Processing Addendum, after which it is automatically deleted.
 Zero data retention is requested on all API calls.

-• Vision extraction (scanned PDFs): When text extraction fails for scanned or image-based CVs, document page images may be sent to the AI sub-processor for optical analysis.
+• Vision extraction (scanned PDFs): when text extraction fails for scanned or image-based CVs, document page images may be sent to the AI sub-processor for optical analysis.
 These images may contain visible personal information (name, photo, address).
 Vision extraction is used only as a last resort when standard text extraction yields insufficient content.

 14. Security Measures

-• Encryption at rest: server and object storage encryption
+• Encryption at rest: server and object storage encryption.

-• RBAC: role-based access control
+• RBAC: role-based access control with least-privilege defaults.

 15. Cookies & Tracking